 GM Thomson & Company

 Chairman: R Bellamy

 Treasurer: see clerk details above

-Upper Proprietors: S Craig, W G N Gourlay, D Biggar, Gordon Kerr (representing Chips Keswick)
+Upper Proprietors: Angus Ferguson, A J Graham (Tony), W G N Gourlay, D Biggar, Gordon Kerr (representing Chips Keswick)

 Angling Associations: K Irvine (CDAA), W Marshall (DAA)

 Invitees – Galloway Fisheries Trust and SEPA

 Date and location of next meeting: The board meeting due to be held on the 21st of November has been postponed until further notice.

 Next AGM: Monday 18th April 2022 at 7.00pm, either by Zoom or at the Market Inn, Queen Street, Castle Douglas

 Salmon season: 15th March – 30th November (no salmon fishing on a Sunday).